LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-05-process-threads-jobs.md

 - After `NtCreateUserProcess` completes preliminary setup, it calls `PspInsertThread` to finalize thread creation with these steps:
   - Checks the thread’s **group affinity** to ensure it aligns with **job limits**.
   - Verifies the process and thread are still active; fails if either has been terminated.
   - Initializes `KTHREAD` (via `KeStartThread`) by inheriting scheduler settings from the owner process, setting the ideal node and processor, updating group affinity, and inserting it in process lists maintained by `KPROCESS`.
-On x64. another systemwide list of processes, `KiProcessListHead`, is used by PatchGuard to maintain the integrity of the executive’s `PsActiveProcessHead`.
+On x64. another system-wide list of processes, `KiProcessListHead`, is used by PatchGuard to maintain the integrity of the executive’s `PsActiveProcessHead`.
   - Increments the process’s thread count, updates the high watermark if this is a new maximum, and freezes the primary token if this is the second thread.
   - Increments the UMS thread count if applicable.
   - Inserts the thread into the process’s list, suspending it if requested.